jjedlicki/Counterpick-Analysis-LoL2022/README.md

   frameborder="0"
 ></iframe>

-While there does appear to be a slight correlation between early and total gold, it does not appear to depend on if the player was able to counterpick.
-As the groups appear very similar on the graph.
+While there does appear to be a slight correlation between early and total gold, it does not appear to depend on if the player was able to counterpic, as the groups appear very similar on the graph.

 ### Interesting Aggregates
-I aggregated the total earned gold and 10 minute data depending on counterpick status, and took the mean of the data
+I aggregated the total earned gold and 10 minute data depending on counterpick status, and took the mean of the data.

 | counterpick   |   earnedgold |   golddiffat10 |   xpdiffat10 |   csdiffat10 |
 |:--------------|-------------:|---------------:|-------------:|-------------:|